nurrony/devenv-docker/README.md

 Start Containers
 -------------------
-After setting the configuration path just run the following command to start LEMP Stack
+After setting the configuration path and VPN just run the following command to start the containers
 ```
 docker-compose up -d
 ```